 Together with the workshop participants, she has explored the system dynamics that underlie the current production of a list of iteratively selected ecosystem services across the catchment area.
 They have also conducted visioning exercises together and formulated strategies to reach the co-produced future visions.
 For her future work, Malmborg will build on the workshop outputs and explore potential opportunities and barriers for using the ecosystem services concept in a Swedish local governance context through text analysis, surveys and in-depth interviews.

-After graduating, she went on to work as a research assistant in the WLE Innovation Fund (CGIAR) project Targeting Agricultural Innovation and Ecosystem Service Management in the Northern Volta Basin.
-The project focused on improving the capacity to identify and implement irrigated and rainfed technologies that increase adaptability and transformability of local livelihoods and close yield, nutrition and ecosystem service gaps in the Volta Basin (Burkina Faso and Ghana).
-Katja’s work in the project focused on developing a data-driven method to identify basin-scale social-ecological system archetypes, and to assess the potential to improve landscape-level food security in the different archetypes through interventions aimed at increasing water-use efficiency.
-Katja has extensive fieldwork experience in Burkina Faso, Ghana, Namibia and Sweden.
+Malmborg has a BSc in geography from Stockholm University and a MSc in sustainability from Stockholm Resilience Centre.
+Her MSc thesis focused on mapping ecosystem services in the multifunctional rural landscape in northern Burkina Faso using a combination of participatory transect walks and remote sensing.
+After graduating, she worked as a research assistant in the WLE Innovation Fund (CGIAR) project, Targeting Agricultural Innovation and Ecosystem Service Management in the Northern Volta Basin.
+The project focused on improving the capacity to identify and implement irrigated and rainfed technologies that increase adaptability and transformability of local livelihoods in the Volta Basin (Burkina Faso and Ghana).
+Malmborg has extensive fieldwork experience in Burkina Faso, Ghana and Sweden.